ronen-halevy/ronen-halevy.github.io/_posts/2021-11-15-kaggle-api-settings.md

 ## Introduction

+This post describes the setup steps required before using Kaggle API.
+These settins are needed when Kaggle API is used outside Kaggle Kernel pllatform, e.g. in Colab or from a private platform.
+When in Kaggle Kernel pllatform, Kaggle API is ready to use without  these settings.

-Kaggle API are so useful, and can save so much efforts, e.g. access to Kaggle datasets is trivial using the API as demonstrated here below.
+Kaggle API can be so useful, and save much efforts that would otherwise be required , e.g. when using Kaggle datasets - it is trivial by using the API but would have required a private storage for the used dataset otherwise.

 Before one can interact with public Kaggle API, 2 actions should be taken:
 - Package Instalation